rtoal/ael/README.md

 <dd>Outputs the target code for <code>myprogram.ael</code></dd>
 </dl>

+To keep things simple, the compiler will halt on the first error it finds.

-# Contributing
+## Contributing

 I’m happy to take PRs.
 As usual, be nice when filing issues and contributing.
 Do remember the idea is to keep the language tiny; if you’d like to extend the language, you’re probably better forking this into a new project.
-However, I would love to see any improvements you might have in the implementation (and the pedagogy).
+However, I would _love_ to see any improvements you might have for the implementation and the pedagogy.